Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 RETURN = [child_instance, parent_instance, parent_instance.combined_string]
 ```

-Note that `another_string` is not defined in the config and therefor needs to be passed as an argument to `gcb_build()`.
+Note that `another_string` is not defined in the config and therefore needs to be passed as an argument to `gcb_build()`.

-This configuration would be build as follows:
+This configuration would be built as follows:

 ```
 from generic_configuration_builder import gcb_build